 Redcar Area FoodbankEmergency food and support for anyone facing food poverty

-We work with a wide range of local care professionals, such as doctors, health visitors, social workers and other charities, to help identify people in genuine crisis and issue them with a foodbank voucher.
+We work with a wide range of local care professionals, such as doctors, health visitors, social workers and other charities, to help identify people in genuine crisis and issue them with a foodbank voucher or E-referral.
 Clients can then bring their voucher to any of our centres where it can be redeemed for three-days’ emergency food.
 Up to four foodbank vouchers can be redeemed in any six-month period.
-We can also signpost people to other agencies and Footprints’ projects.

 How You Can Donate: